uswong/homebridge-bondbridge/README.md

 ![image](https://user-images.githubusercontent.com/96530237/224465046-3ee8211e-c92c-4c8f-9119-77256fd9e0e9.png)

 This plugin does not use the built-in timers but use customer-built timers within a bash script.
 These timers have greater flexibility and capability to turn on or off the fan and light.

+These timers used 'Lightbulb' accessory as proxy and `time-to-on` and `time-to-off` is set in % in a scale of 6 minutes per %, or 10% = 1.0 hour.

 ## Installation:
 ### Raspbian/HOOBS/macOS/NAS: